jesshohohoho/learnyloopy/UserGuide.md

 - LearnLoop, to the fullest extent permitted by law, disclaims all liability for any direct, indirect, incidental, or consequential loss or damage arising from the use or inability to use the platform, including any reliance on AI-generated or predictive outputs.
 - Nothing in this Disclaimer limits any statutory rights or obligations that cannot be excluded under applicable Malaysian law.
 - If any provision of this Disclaimer is found to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.

-### Acknowledgment
-By accessing or using LearnLoop, Students and Tutors acknowledge that they understand and accept the inherent limitations of predictive and AI-generated information, and agree that LearnLoop cannot be held responsible for any inaccuracies or outcomes resulting from such automated systems.

 ### Competition Context
 - This platform was created as part of the CodeNection 2025 competition to showcase innovative use of AI and Machine Learning (ML) models in application development.